mtrybulec/interviewer/README.md

 * The whole questionnaire is split into pages, each page contains one or more questions.
 * Single-choice questions using radio-buttons or combo-boxes.
 * Multi-choice questions using check-boxes or combo-boxes (selectize).
+* Mixed single- and multi-choice questions (e.g. "none of the above").
 * Vertical or horizontal (inline) layout of radio-buttons and check-boxes.
 * Numeric questions using number edit lines or sliders.
 * Text questions using single-line text inputs or multi-line text areas.